o-s-expert/ddd-workshop/guides/docs/03_action.md

 Now, before finishing this project's implementation, navigate through the project and notice the following details:

+1. Entities such as `Moviegoer` and `Movie` are mapped with `org.jmolecules.ddd.annotation.@Entity`.
+How can this class setting be helpful?

-1. The products sold by this movie theater are defined by the `Interface` named `Product`.
+2. The products sold by this movie theater are defined by the `Interface` named `Product`.
 ```java
 public record Food (String name, MonetaryAmount price) implements Product {}
 public record Ticket (Movie movie, MonetaryAmount price) implements Product { }
 ```
-2. Entities such as `Moviegoer` and `Movie` are mapped with `org.jmolecules.ddd.annotation.@Entity`.

 3. Because we're relying on OOP abstraction, in the `Order` class, adding a new product is really simple to write, understand and maintain: